*Updated October 2022

 - Offer new cybersecurity technologies that could be disruptive

-What search engines are good at is to check out the professional backgrounds of the startup’s founders once you have a specific cybersecurity company in mind.
+What search engines are good at is checking out the professional backgrounds of the startup’s founders once you have a specific cybersecurity company in mind.

 Consultancy firms can do some of the research on cybersecurity startups and then present relevant information to R&D teams and investors.
-This eases the process, as rather than doing everything from scratch and braving through mounds of irrelevant data, you get immediately presented with relevant results.
+This eases the process, as rather than doing everything from scratch and braving through mounds of irrelevant data, you are immediately given relevant results.

 The issue here is outsourcing.
 You’re placing yourself outside the process.
-It’s too hands-off - although you may share the most valuable metrics with the firm - like “I’m looking for new cybersecurity technologies, information technology cybersecurity (IT cybersecurity), early-stage cybersecurity companies, etc.,” something could still easily slip through the cracks.
-In other words, when someone from the inside - be it someone from your R&D team, IT team, or chief anything officer - doesn’t partake in the different stages of the research process, you could easily miss a great opportunity.
+It’s too hands-off.
+Even if you share what metrics are most valuable to you with the consultancy firm - like “I’m looking for new cybersecurity technologies, information technology cybersecurity (IT cybersecurity), early-stage cybersecurity companies, etc.,” something could still easily slip through the cracks.
+In other words, when someone from the inside - be it someone from your R&D team, IT team, or chief-anything-officer - doesn’t partake in the different stages of the research process, you could easily miss a great opportunity.

-One of the additional tools on the platform that helps in search relevancy is our "Discover companies using specific technologies" feature, which uses AI and ML to return relevant and accurate research results.
-Plus, not only can you use the tech features offered on the platform - but you can also request additional bespoke reports - or deep dive reports - that are prepared by our team.
+One of the additional tools on the platform that helps in search relevancy is our "Discover companies using specific technologies" feature, which uses AI and ML to return results as relevant to the query as possible.
+Plus, not only can you use the tech features offered on the platform - you can also request additional bespoke reports - or deep-dive reports - that are prepared by our team.